vmtk/vmtk-old-website/index.md

 ## News

-### Mar 4, 2012: vmtk 1.0.0 released!
+### May 4, 2012: vmtk 1.0.0 released!

 vmtk 1.0.0 has been released!
-Get the source code on [Github](https://github.com/vmtk/vmtk), download the [zipped source](https://github.com/vmtk/vmtk/tags) or download Mac or Windows binaries.
+Get the source code on [Github](https://github.com/vmtk/vmtk), download the [zipped source](https://github.com/vmtk/vmtk/tags) or download [Mac or Windows binaries](http://sourceforge.net/projects/vmtk/files/vmtk/1.0/).
 See the [Install](/Main/Installation/) page for details.
 (Last minute note: Windows binaries will be uploaded on May 7)

 For a list of changes, see the [commit logs](https://github.com/vmtk/vmtk/compare/v0.9.0...v1.0.0).